AnyDSL/artic/doc/coding_style.md

 In addition, getters/setters are avoided in Artic:

 - Use a public member for members with read/write access,
-- Use a private member with a public accessor function for read-only members
+- Use a private member with a public accessor function for read-only members:

 ```cpp
 class S {
 public: